lisp-mirror/eql5/examples/M-modules/webengine/README.txt

 NOTE
 ====

-The :webengine module requires Qt >= 5.7 to build (if you use Qt 5.6, just comment out the few lines in the sources which functions are not defined).
+The :webengine module requires Qt 5.8 to build (if you use earlier versions, just comment out the few lines in the sources which functions are not defined, see compile errors).